Peter Teravainen

 Peter Teravainen (born April 23, 1956) is an American professional golfer.
 He briefly played on the PGA Tour, in 1980, but did not have much success.
-For the remainder of his career he primarily played overseas, culminating with wins at the 1995 Czech Open on the European Tour and the 1996 Japan Open on the Japan Golf Tour.
+For the remainder of his career he primarily played overseas, culminating with wins at the 1995 Chemapol Trophy Czech Open on the European Tour and the 1996 Japan Open Golf Championship on the Japan Golf Tour.

 Early life

 Teravainen was born in Plymouth, Massachusetts and raised in Duxbury, Massachusetts.
 His father was a high school athletic director and basketball coach.
 His mother was a nurse.
 He is one of four children.

 Amateur career

 Teravainen attended Tabor Academy and Yale University on scholarship.
 He played on the Yale Bulldogs golf team at college.
-As of his freshman year, Teravainen was regarded as the best player.
-He was an All-American in 1976, 1977, and 1978.
+Teravainen was regarded as the best player and was an All-American in 1976, 1977, and 1978.
 He was team captain his senior year.
-In 1976 he finished second place at the Massachusetts State Amateur Championship to Bruce Douglass.
+In 1976 he finished second place at the Massachusetts Amateur to Bruce Douglass.
 He won the individual Ivy League Championship in his junior and senior year.
 Teravainen graduated from Yale in 1978 with an economics degree.